MicrosoftDocs/cpp-docs/docs/cpp/ASAN/examples-memcpy-param-overlap.md

 # Memcpy - parameter overlap

-The CRT function `memcpy()` doesn't support overlapping memory.
+The CRT function [memcpy](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/memcpy-wmemcpy?view=msvc-160) doesn't support overlapping memory.
 This allows for optimizations that won't work if the buffers do overlap.
-There's not much to really look into, however, because C provides an alternative that does support overlapping memory: `memmove()`.
+There's not much to really look into, however, because C provides an alternative that does support overlapping memory: [memmove](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/memmove-wmemmove?view=msvc-160).

 A common error is to treat `memmove()` as being semantically equivalent to `memcpy()`.